contiki-ng/contiki-ng/doc/programming/Communication-Security.md

 ## Application-layer security
 Application-layer security is end-to-end, over IPv6 in the Contiki-NG case.
 We currently support DTLS using the Mbed TLS implementation.
 On top of DTLS, we support CoAPs [doc:coaps], which is the secure version of CoAP.
 With CoAPs, the CoAP header and payload is encrypted and authenticated end-to-end, that is, from IP host to IP host.
 This offers some level of protection against malicious routers (can not read nor tamper the data).
-Note that the only mode included so far is pre-shared keys.
+Both pre-shared keys and certificates are supported, selected at build time with `MAKE_COAP_DTLS_WITH_PSK` and `MAKE_COAP_DTLS_WITH_CERT`; the [LWM2M tutorial][tutorial:lwm2m] shows both configurations.

 ## Key agreement with EDHOC
 For establishing secure communication between IoT devices, Contiki-NG supports EDHOC (Ephemeral Diffie-Hellman Over COSE) as specified in RFC 9528.
 EDHOC is a lightweight authenticated key exchange protocol optimized for constrained devices.
 It provides mutual authentication, perfect forward secrecy, and identity protection.
 See [doc:edhoc] for detailed documentation.